sourcebroker/deployer-extended-wordpress/README.rst

 -------------------------------------------------------------------------------------

 In `sourcebroker/deployer-extended-wordpress`_ the WordPress and third party plugins are installed manually.
-What you have in git is basically only your theme.
+What you have in GIT is basically only your theme/plugins/muplugins.
 The good thing is that in such case you can update WordPress and plugins automatically.
 This can be considered as preferable for low budget WordPress websites.

 In `sourcebroker/deployer-extended-wordpress-composer`_ the WordPress and third party plugins are installed using composer.